ituitis-delen18/Flappy-Rectangle/README.md

 # Flappy-Rectangle
-This game made only for improving myself.'\n'
+This game made only for improving myself.\n
 Made With: Pygame/Python